cert-manager/website/content/docs/installation/kubectl.md

 > You can control whether owner references are added to `Secret`s using the `--enable-certificate-owner-ref` controller flag.
 > By default, this flag is set to false, which means that no owner references are added.
 > However, in cert-manager v1.8 and older, changing the flag's value from true to false _did not_
 > result in existing owner references being removed.
-This behaviour was fixed in cert-manager v1.8.
+This behavior was fixed in cert-manager v1.8.
 > Do check the owner references to confirm that they actually are removed.

 ### Uninstalling with regular manifests